NithinKalidas/Appian/Records and CDT.md

 Related Action: Performs some action related to the existing data.

 ## 31. What are the different ways to create a CDT?
-From Scratch
+ * From Scratch
-Duplicating the existing datatype
+ * Duplicating the existing datatype
-From database view or table
+ * From database view or table
-From XSD
+ * From XSD
-From Web Services
+ * From Web Services

 ## 32. What are the different ways to fetch details from a database?
+(Nr)
-Query DB smart service
+ * Query DB smart service
-Query Entity
+ * Query Entity
-Query rule (Deprecated)
+ * Query rule (Deprecated)

 ## 33. What is the purpose of fetchTotalCount and provide a scenario where fetchTotalCount has to be true?
 fetchTotalCount returns the total number of rows in a table based on the applied filters.
 This is usually set to false (i.e., when batch size is not -1) as it takes extra time to retrieve the total.
 Set to true when used in a Read-Only grid to calculate the total number of pages required.